The Gospel of Matthew records the following intriguing words.

 asteras – plural).
 And as DeYoung notes, “multiple planets do not look like a single star” (1988, 65).

-Others suggest that a “nova” (the sudden brightening of a star) or a “supernova” (the explosion of a massive star) are possible explanations.
-But neither novas nor supernovas move in a certain route, as the Bethlehem star did.
+Both the nova and the supernova have been offered as possible explanations.
+But neither novas nor supernovas move in a certain route.
+The Bethlehem star did.
 Moreover, there are no astronomical records of a supernova near the time of the Lord’s birth (DeYoung 1988, 65).

-A few have supposed that the “light” was a comet, perhaps Halley’s Comet, which was visible in 11 or 12
+A few have supposed that the light was a comet, perhaps Halley’s Comet, which was visible in 11 or 12 B.C.

-B.C.
-But it is impossible to harmonize this with the date of Christ’s birth, which for a long time has been held to be slightly before Herod’s death in 4
+But it is impossible to harmonize this with the date of Christ’s birth.
+For a long time, the advent of our Savior has been held to be slightly before Herod’s death in 4 B.C.

 Such an illumination would be consistent with numerous uses of supernatural “light” in the divine scheme of salvation, as such progressively developed across the centuries.

 - There was the “light” of the burning bush that was not consumed when Moses conversed with the Lord God.

 - There was the light that illuminated the houses of Israel when Egypt was as black as a coal mine (Ex.
 10:21-23).

 - There was the light that graced Moses’ face when he came down from Sinai—so brilliant that the children of Israel could not look upon his countenance (see Ex.
 24:17; 34:29-35; cf. 2 Cor.
 3:7ff).

 - Supernatural light led the Israelites during their night passages in the wilderness of Sinai (Ex.
 13:21; 14:20).